Redocly/redocly-cli/docs/guides/lint-asyncapi.md

 - `info-contact`: the `Info` section must contain a valid `Contact` field.
 - `operation-operationId`: every operation must have a valid `operationId`.
-- `channels-kebab-case`: channel names should be `kebab-case` (lowercase with hyphens).
+- `channels-kebab-case`: channel address should be `kebab-case` (lowercase with hyphens).
-- `no-channel-trailing-slash`: channel names must not have trailing slashes in their names.
+- `no-channel-trailing-slash`: channel names must not have trailing slashes in their address.
 - `tag-description`: all tags require a description.
 - `tags-alphabetical`: tags should be listed in the AsyncAPI file in alphabetical order.